funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we avoid writing the same thing every time ?
+How can we avoid writing the same thing every time?

 Documentation
 ^^^^^^^^^^^^^